mishalhasan/Software-Eng-Chatbot-G7/README.md

 * Node JS
 * Flask chatbot receives message and the reply is taken back up the chain

+## Libraries
+* NLTK/TextBlob - Python framework used for natural language processing
+* Flask - Python web framework used to communicate with POST requests

 # Install Chatbot to own server
 ## Prerequisites